 - Relay that you have overcome challenges in the past and will do the same in this situation.

 - Avoid the conventional approach of sharing a positive in disguise.

-Mock interviews provide that extra layer of confidence and preparation.
+Mock interviews provide that extra layer of confidence and preparation and can help you squash your interview day anxieties.
 We offer liver, recorded mock PA school interviews and prepare you by asking the worst questions now, so you don't confront them for the first time on interview day.

 Schedule yours with one of our team, click here.

 - My PA School Interview: The Journey of a Lifetime